- Red Signals

 Fix Kubelet restarts in AWS EKS with this 2025 guide.
 Learn root causes, debug logs, CSI issues, and node stability strategies for production-grade clusters.

 Kubelet is the heart of every Kubernetes node.
-When it restarts unexpectedly, you risk cascading failures—pods getting evicted, CSI volumes unmounting, nodes marked NotReady
+When it restarts unexpectedly, you risk cascading failures—pods getting evicted, CSI volumes unmounting, nodes marked NotReady, and broken workloads.

 In 2025, with Kubernetes 1.30+, Bottlerocket OS, cgroup v2, and evolving EKS architecture, understanding and hardening kubelet is non-negotiable for platform stability.